| How to Use Concordances

 meaning: "Do not hold me back, do not hinder me, do not detain

 me," for I have something I must do right now.
+In the very

 next paragraph Ellen White explains this further: